rangle/angular-training-slides/slides/src/content/services.md

 ## Angular 2 Services

-- Not all logic belongs in a component - some things, like requests for data or authentication, should be refactored into a service
-- Services are like subsystems in your application that can operate independantly and be used by many different components (See: [Service Oriented Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture))
-- In Angular 2, a service is a class that parts of the app will use as a dependency
+- A service is a re-usable piece of functionality shared across the app
+- Services are consumed by other Angular2 elements (components, directives, pipes or other services)
+- They are provided to these elements through Dependency Injection
+- Services are singletons

 ---

+## When to Use Services

+- Keep components simple and let services do the heavy lifting
+- IO operations belong in services (server communication, localstorage)
+- Can be used to handle application state (though Redux is more robust)

+---

 ## Angular 2 Dependency Injection

-- Dependency injection (DI) is a programming concept that predates Angular.
+- Dependency injection (DI) is a programming pattern that simplifies dependency management
-- It is used to simplify dependency management in Angular by reducing the amount of information a component needs to know about its dependencies.
-- DI enables more flexible codes and much easier testing process during development cycle.
+- Dependencies are provided to dependent elements which use them
-- In the real world, DI will mainly be seen when we provide a service to a component.
+- In Angular, DI is used to provide services to components and other elements

 ---

 ## Creating a Service

-- Services are classes that are decorated with the `@Injectable()` decorator
+- Services are regular classes with the `@Injectable()` decorator
-- The `@Injectable()` decorator lets Angular 2 know that the class we're making can be used with Dependency Injection
+- Allows us to use the class with Dependency Injection

 ```ts
 import { Injectable } from '@angular/core';